helloensoul/capistrano-bedrock/README.md

 # Capistrano::Bedrock

+## THIS PROJECT IS NOT MAINTAINED ANYMORE, see [valentinocossar/trellis-database-and-uploads-migration](https://github.com/valentinocossar/trellis-database-and-uploads-migration)

 **This project is based on [bedrock-capistrano](https://github.com/roots/bedrock-capistrano) and works only with Trellis and Bedrock.**

 These are the Capistrano configs for deploying uploads and database with [Bedrock](https://github.com/roots/bedrock) using [capistrano-trellis-bedrock-wpcli](https://github.com/itsensoul/capistrano-trellis-bedrock-wpcli).